 Work culture in Greece

-Expats may find Greek work culture markedly different to their own.
-Work culture in Greece is traditional and hierarchical, emphasising relationships, networking and first impressions.
-Successful expat workers present themselves professionally while exhibiting patience, friendliness and directness.
+Expats may find Greek work culture markedly different from their own.
+Work culture in Greece is traditional and hierarchical, emphasising relationships, networking, and first impressions.
+Successful expat workers present themselves professionally while exhibiting patience, friendliness, and directness.

 Greeks are known for a more lax approach to finer rules, with meeting agendas and end times typically seen as suggestions as animated deliberations go back and forth.
-While respect for the hierarchy is paramount, Greeks respect colleagues who are passionate advocates for their business choices.
+While respect for the hierarchy is paramount, Greeks respect colleagues who passionately advocate for their business choices.

 Expat Health Insurance